MarcoGorelli/polars-plugins-tutorial/docs/struct.md

-# Cissy STRUCT
+# STRUCTin'

-!!! note

-    "Cissy Strut" is a 1969 funk instrumental by The Meters.
-    Any political connotations you may be imagining are purely coincidental.
+> "Day one, I'm in love with your struct" Thumpasaurus (kinda)

-Let's address the struct in the room - how do we consume structs, and how do we return them?
+How do we consume structs, and how do we return them?

 To learn about structs, we'll rewrite a plugin which takes a `Struct` as input, and shifts all values forwards by one key.
-So, for example, if the input was `{'a': 1, 'b': 2, 'c': 3}`, then the output will be `{'a': 2, 'b': 3, 'c': 1}`.
+So, for example, if the input was `{'a': 1, 'b': 2., 'c': '3'}`, then the output will be `{'a': 2., 'b': '3', 'c': 1}`.

 On the Python side, usual business: